ngnijland/MMM-text-clock/README.md

 ## Language

 The text clock will match it's language to MagicMirror's `language` config (documentation [here](https://docs.magicmirror.builders/getting-started/configuration.html#raspberry-specific)).
 When the configured language is not supported the module will fall back to English.
+When the using the `languageAlternationList` option, the config language is ignored.

 Supported languages:
 - English
+- Spanish
 - Dutch
 - French
+- Japanese

 ## Configuration